boots-edu/textbook/source/text/0-introduction/setup.md

 You should not be in any folders for this step!
 This should not be an issue if you have not opened a project in VS Code yet.

-The blue box is the cursor where I can type commands.
+The blue box is the cursor where you can type commands.
 In the future, we will give instructions on what to write by writing boxes like this:

 ```
 $ node --version
 ```

-Note that you do not write the dollar sign (`$`); that just indicates the start of a new command.
+> Note that you do not write the dollar sign (`$`); that just indicates the start of a new command.
 Sometimes folks will write an angle bracket (`>`) or some other symbol.

 In this case, you need to type `node --version` and then press enter.
 The version that should appear is `v20.11.0` or newer.
-If an older version appears, you need to go back and install the **LTS version** ; some packages may only support the latest LTS version of Node, so it's better to fix it now.
+If an older version appears, you need to go back and install the **LTS version**; some packages may only support the latest LTS version of Node, so it's better to fix it now.

 If `node: command not found` appears, it means something went wrong with your installation.
 Check that the installer is properly finished.
 If it has, open the installer again and verify that the destination of your installation matches the